Using the Chart Module to display information held in a DataSet.

 TIP: DataSet results can be filtered by any column by using the clause builder to only include/omit your DataSet results based on your chosen criteria.
 Using the Filter tab you could apply a filter to only show by ‘Day’ and or ‘Session’ for example.

-Click on the background of the Layout Navigator and click on the play button to Preview the Layout.
-Publish the Layout using the button on the bottom toolbar so it is ready to be scheduled to Displays/Display Groups.
+Preview the Layout to ensure everything is showing as intended.
+Once happy, Publish the Layout using the button on the bottom toolbar so it is ready to be scheduled to Displays/Display Groups.

 If you edit the data contained in the DataSet your changes will be available in the system straight away ready to be picked up by the clients on their next collection, with no need to edit the Layout itself!